biell/alti-server/README.md

     support of a positive gamming experience.
 Setting this to 0 disables the servers ability to protect players from this sort of harrasment.

+  * **infractions #**<br>
+    The number of infractions (defaults to `10`) before a player is kicked.
+    An infraction could be language related if the `bullyKick` option is enabled, but there are also other infractions.
+For example, continually trying to join a game that you cannot join is an infraction b/c it is seen as a way to try to break the server.
+Spamming chat even after a player is chat blocked is seen as overly aggressive behavior when `bullyKick` is enabled, and so is also an infractions.
+Normally, infraction count is incremented by 1.
+However, some infractions will increase the count by more or less depending on their likelihood to be the cause of normal behavior vs a willfull attempt to break the system.
+Each time the map changes 1 infraction is forgiven.

   * **debug [0|1]**<br>
     Enable debugging.
 Statements in the code which call the debug